openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 - **Potent Bane:** Choose one bane that you can invoke that has a duration of "resist ends".
 When a target makes a resist roll to shake off your invocation of the chosen bane, they have disadvantage 1.

 - **Resilient:** Any time you make a resist roll, you have advantage 1 on the roll.

+- **Skill Specialization (tier equal to NPC level, max 9):** With a chosen attribute, gain advantage 1 per tier on non-attack, non-invocation rolls.

 - **Superior Concentration (tier 1 - 3, your choice):** When you take the *sustain a boon* minor action, you may sustain one additional boon per tier of this feat which you possess.